 The DNA test has helped for various cases in Kenya and rates among the most performed tests today.
 Whether by court approval or personal intuition, people have opted to go for the test for several reasons.
 While lots of clinics, hospitals, and test centres across the country now performs this test, it is essential to consider how much the test go for in Kenya today.
 In this post, we will take a look at some basic facts about the DNA test, considering how much you need to take the test and other similar factors.

-Cost of DNA Test in Kenya
+Cost of DNA Test in Kenya in 2023

 If you are wondering how to get a DNA test in Kenya, there are quite a few clinics, hospitals and DNA labs you can check out.
 You can comfortably walk into any of these clinics and take the test, provided you have a good reason to want to take it.
 While it is virtually easy to locate a clinic or lab to take the DNA test, the more pressing issue lies in how much the test actually goes for.
 The cost of the DNA test in Kenya has been up for discussion in recent weeks and it is essential to have a rough estimate of how much to put in mind when going for the test.

 The popularity of DNA test continues to be on the rise in Kenya today.
 Some onlookers have expressed worry about the emotional and financial impact of DNA test results on young children.
 Thanks to advanced technology, paternity can now be determined even before a baby is born through the use of prenatal DNA testing.